 Breast Milk Collector Storage

 Nesting Olive house dress (10% off with code MINTARROW10)

 Millie's knotted gown

 Those are just some of my favorite items, tips and tricks for surviving the first few days home with a newborn.
-I'll be posting more SOON about how to dress post baby, favorite new baby products of 2018, nursing tips and tricks and lots more!!
+For more things baby you can read all about my best breastfeeding tips and what I wish I would have known, learn how to get the best newborn photos and avoid the worst, find out how to dress post baby, and read all about my new favorite baby products!

 What are your tips for recovering from delivery?
 Share below!